jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 * The Kubernetes Audit Trail
 * The audit trails of AWS, Azure and GCP

-In addition to our 'traditional' Rules/Policies-based approach, there are two more features that round out our Threat Detection/Prevention capabilities:
+In addition to our 'traditional' Rules/Policies-based approach, there are three more features that round out our Threat Detection/Prevention capabilities:
 * [Container Drift](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/drift-control/) - we can look for any executables that are introduced at runtime that were not in the container image as it was pulled - as well as optionally block them from running
 * [Crypto Mining ML Detection](https://docs.sysdig.com/en/docs/sysdig-secure/policies/threat-detect-policies/manage-policies/machine-learning/) - we have introduced our first Machine Learning enabled detection with a model specifically focused on detecting crypto-mining.
+* Malware (Preview) - we can look for Malware (as defined in several threat feeds we watch) that tries to run - as well as optionally block them from running

 ### Simulating an attack to generate Events within Sysdig